 Jim: Amen.
 You want a better marriage?
 Get a copy of Kingdom Marriage.
 Tony, thanks for being with us.

-Tony: God bless.
+Dr. Evans: God bless.

-And just last week I read a comment from a listener to this radio program who said it’s been helpful for over 30 years in their marriage.
-They remembered back when they were newlyweds away from family and lonely and how much “Focus on the Family” radio programs helped.
-And we’re so grateful to God that He uses our conversations here to touch lives in meaningful ways.
-Now you might be one of those couples who can relate to that kind of comment.
-Maybe we’ve been there for you, too.
-If so, let me invite you to join our support team and make a donation to Focus on the Family so we can reach out and continue to help couples as we have today.
-When you make a generous financial gift of any amount, we’ll send Tony’s book to you, so please make that call or stop by the website today.
+Jim: John, it’s incredible to see God working in so many marriages, and we get to see that firsthand here at Focus.
+I read a comment from a listener who said this radio broadcast has been helpful to her for over 30 years in their marriage, and they remembered back when they were newlyweds away from the family, lonely, and how much Focus on the Family helped them.
+We’re so grateful that the Lord uses our conversations here to touch lives in profound ways.
+And maybe we’ve helped in your marriage as well.
+If so, I want to invite you to join our support team and make a donation to Focus on the Family so we can continue to pass it forward, reaching other couples.
+When you make a generous financial gift of any amount today will send Tony’s book to you as our way of saying thank you.